wp-plugins/get-in-touch/readme.txt

 Once Get In Touch plug-in is installed and activated, users can see four sub-menus namely

 * Dashboard
-* Add Form
+* Create Form
-* View Form
+* View Forms
 * View Contact Mail

 Following is a brief description on how to get the best out of Get In Touch plug-in

-1. To add a new contact form, click on Add Form from sidebar.
+1. To add a new contact form, click on Create Form from sidebar.
 This opens up a form from which you can choose in the input fields that are required for your contact form.
 2. Choose the input fields you would require for the contact form along with the customizations for the input controls.
 3. You can customize the name of the input controls, color of the buttons from the same page.
 4. Google map can also be customized in terms of color, height, width, and satellite or road vision for the map.